osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

 Validation
 ----------

-After running helm install, ensure that the expected kubernetes objects have been created.
-The following commands assume that kuantifier has been installed in the monitoring namespace.
+After running `helm install`, ensure that the expected Kubernetes objects have been created.
+The following commands assume that Kuantifier has been installed in the monitoring namespace.

-1. Check that a CronJob was created for running the kuantifier processor:
+1. Check that a CronJob was created for running the Kuantifier processor:

        :::console
        kubectl -n monitoring get cronjob kuantifier-cronjob